lgibelli/singularity-docs/index.rst

   environments?
 In some circumstances, it may be redundant to build different containers for each app with almost equivalent dependencies.
 | Starting in Singularity 2.4 all of the above commands can also be used
-  in the context of internal modules called a href=“sec:scifapps">apps</a> based on the `Standard Container Integration Format`_.
-For details on apps, see the a href=”sec:scifapps">apps</a> documentation.
+  in the context of internal modules called based on the `Standard Container Integration Format`_.
+For details on apps, see the documentation.
 For a quick rundown of adding an app to your container, here is an example runscript:

 ::